TAMULib/folio-module-descriptor-registry/README.md

 This operates only on a string matching level using `sed` and cannot safely handle JSON data.
 This type allows for partial replacements, such as `"folioorg/{name:}:{version:}"`.
 This type is of the form `{key:module}` where `key` is one of `id`, `location`, `name`, and `version`.
-The `module` is either not specified (empty) to designate using information from the currently processed module or is the name of a module.
+The `module` is either not specified (like `{id:}`) to designate using information from the currently processed module.
-This is useful for situations where say the module named `mod-consortia-keycloak` needs to define `MOD_USERS_URL` with a value of say `http://mod-users-19.6.0-SNAPSHOT.350.folio-modules.svc`.
+This is useful for situations such as where the module named `mod-consortia-keycloak` needs to define `MOD_USERS_URL` with a value of `http://mod-users-19.6.0-SNAPSHOT.350.folio-modules.svc`.
 This can be done using `http://mod-users-{version:mod-users}.folio-modules.svc`, such as in the following:
 ```json
   "[ENVIRONMENT]": [